-We are committed to the benefits of single-sex education for girls, knowing that girls think and learn differently from boys.
-We are experts in recognising the qualities of girls, understanding what makes them tick and how they learn.
-This knowledge is built up over 130 years of experience of teaching girls.
+We are committed to the benefits of single-sex education for girls, allowing our students to think, develop and learn in a supportive and challenging environment, free from gender stereotyping.
+This knowledge is built up over 140 years of experience of teaching girls.

-We know the importance of building resilience and intellectual risk taking in girls, and we have a deep understanding of girls’ pastoral needs at every stage in their development.
-Because we are single sex, girls can be themselves and grow at their own pace.
+We know the importance of building resilience and intellectual risk taking, and we have an expert understanding of girls’ pastoral needs at every stage in their development.
+Because we are single sex, our students can be themselves and grow at their own pace.
 They can concentrate on their learning.
 They can learn from their mistakes without fear of being put down or dismissed.
-Without the presence of boys, girls display their intelligence and curiosity regardless of powerful age-determined notions of popularity, attractiveness or negative peer pressure.
+Without the presence of boys, they display their intelligence and curiosity regardless of powerful age-determined notions of popularity, attractiveness or negative peer pressure.